justinmcla/collabs/README.md

 ## Getting Started

-### Dependencies

 ##### SPA

 Up-to-date package dependencies are laid out in the `package.json` file.
 Upon cloning to your local machine, assuming you have `node` and a package manager installed, you can run `yarn`/`npm i` to install necessary dependencies.

 ##### API/DB